arapulido/arapulido.github.io/blog/_posts/2023-02-03-datadog-admission-controller.markdown

 The [Datadog Cluster Agent](https://docs.datadoghq.com/containers/cluster_agent/) is a specialized Datadog Agent for Kubernetes clusters that implements features specific to Kubernetes and acts as a proxy between Node Agents and the Kubernetes API.

-The Datadog Cluster Agent includes a [Kubernentes MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) that is able to modify Kubernetes API requests before they are processed.
+The Datadog Cluster Agent includes a [Kubernetes MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) that is able to modify Kubernetes API requests before they are processed.
 This allows the Cluster Agent to change the definitions of Kubernetes resources with the goal of improving their observability.

 In this post we will explain some of the improvements that are injected in our Kubernetes clusters.